A Comprehensive Biographical Analysis

 John "Jackie" Dunn, served in the Bedford County Militia, and migrated to Garrard County, Kentucky.
 His father was John "Jack" Dunn, who had migrated to Kentucky, in 1775, and was captured by the Shawnee.

-Breaking Down My Dunn Brick Wall, and Addendum
+1. Breaking Down My Dunn Brick Wall, and Addendum

-My Kentucky Dunn Family.
+3. My Kentucky Dunn Family

 During the many years I worked to create, and document, my Dunn family tree, on FamilySearch, I continually met with resistance from persons who, simply, didn't have the education, the resources, the desire, nor the dedication, but who seemingly, had nothing better to do.
 And frankly, what I was able to do, had not been possible for anyone, at all, in the past.
 Yet, as I've since retired from my labors, I've noticed that there are still those who want to tamper with my work, offering alternate, flawed, biased analyses of the facts, changing dates, and creating fake profiles, to obscure, and falsify the historical record.
-I won't name any names, but you can clearly see who has littered these profiles, so I'd like to further solidify the findings of my research, by indicating some important elements, here.
+You can clearly see who has littered these profiles, so I'd like to further solidify the findings of my research, by indicating some important elements, here.

 Firstly, according to Archibald Murphey, Mary Dunn was the daughter of John Ross Dunn and Frances Peronneau, but someone has reassigned her to Mary Read.
 Please note that the historical record clearly states that Mary was the daughter of John's first wife, who has been proven to have been Frances.
-And, as you can see, they married her to a ficticious John Brandon, with absolutely no sources attached.
-This is completely unacceptable behavior, and yet another example of the destructive nature of some FamilySearch users.

 Now, for those of you who haven't done any research on this family, and those who don't have many years devoted to this research, let me make this as easy as possible.
 Let me begin with Thomas Dunn, the 14 year old immigrant to Virginia.
-He was orphaned, in 1619, when his father, Henry, died.
-Here are just three accounts of his immigration, in 1620, to America.
+According to genealogy.com, he was born in Brandesburton, Yorkshire, England, but that theory was never proven.

 Virginia Calorum: The Colony during the Days of Charles the First and Second,